Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Katie Grafstein - Barclays Capital, Inc.

 Thanks.
 I just wanted to ask a question on Fem Care margins.
 So, I thought that by moving to the new manufacturing facility, this would improve margins over time.
-And I just wanted to ask, are transition issues greater than you had expected, and over time what's the appropriate margin structure for this business once issues are worked through?
+And I just wanted to ask: are transition issues greater than you had expected, and over time what's the appropriate margin structure for this business once issues are worked through?
 Thanks.

 David P. Hatfield - Energizer Holdings, Inc.

 Yeah, I'll actually begin then I'll ask Sandy to give some color.
 But, yeah, this has been a pretty mammoth transition.
 I think, the team is working really hard.
 But this is a particularly tough quarter for us, as we're winding down the Montreal plant, but we're still there.
 And we're on the ramp up learning curve in the Dover plant.
-So, we're kind of getting the worst of both worlds, and I characterize this as probably the toughest quarter from Edge's (55:35) transition point of view.
+So, we're kind of getting the worst of both worlds, and I characterize this as probably the toughest quarter from a transition point of view.
 I think, it's taken about a quarter longer than we thought.
 I think, we're making progress, and I expect that we're running better and that the cost position gets better from here on.

 Sandra J. Sheldon - Energizer Holdings, Inc.